-The City of Petersburg is now offering "2017 Pathways to Effective Parenting Classes" for parents, grandparents, childcare providers and anyone needing help with parenting and communication skills.
+The City of Petersburg is now accepting registration for "2018 Pathways to Effective Parenting Classes" for parents, grandparents, childcare providers and anyone needing help with parenting and communication skills.
 Information focuses on pre-school children, primary, elementary school-aged children and teens.
-Certificates are awarded to those participants that complete the entire eight (8) weeks session.
+Certificates to be awarded to participants that complete the entire eight (8) weeks session.
 Pre-registration is required.
 Maximum of 25 participants per class.
 Register Early!
 Classes fill up very quickly.
 For questions call 804-733-1880 or email Katrina Kirby at email@example.com.

 Prevent Type 2 Diabetes With The PreventT2 Program

 As part of a PreventT2 group, you will work with other participants and a trained lifestyle coach to learn the skills you need to make lasting changes.
 These changes include losing a modest amount of weight, being more physically active, and managing stress.

 Being part of a group provides support from other people who are facing similar challenges and trying to make the same changes you are.
 Together you can celebrate successes and fit ways to overcome obstacles.

 - October-November-December 2016 (PDF | 2MB)

 - April-May-June 2016 (PDF | 3MB)

 - January-February-March 2016 (PDF | 1MB)

 Preparing for an Emergency: The Smart Thing to Do